l7mp/stunner/README.md

 ### Installation

-STUNner supports two installation options: a self-contained and easy-to-use Helm chart and a manaul installation method using static Kubernetes manifests.
+STUNner supports two installation options: a self-contained and easy-to-use Helm chart and a manual installation method using static Kubernetes manifests.

 #### Helm